getsentry/sentry-docs/docs/platforms/unreal/installation/installation-recommendations.md

 ### Overview of SDK Versions

+The table below highlights some key differences between different versions of the plugin:

 | Feature                    | Fab                 | GitHub Releases | Build Yourself |
 |----------------------------|---------------------|-----------------|----------------|
 | Supported engine versions  | 5.1 and newer       | 4.27 and newer  | 4.27 and newer |